platformsh/platformsh-docs/contributing/content-style.md

 Use alternative text for images that add content to a page that isn't otherwise there.
 Imagine what you would write if you couldn't include the image.

-In situations where the image is for decoration or repeats text that is already present, use blank alternative text to show that.
+In situations where the image is for decoration or repeats text that's already present, use blank alternative text to show that.

 See the [proper format for images](./markup-format.md#images).